The Pine Ridge Association at

 The Pine Ridge Association was formed in 1975 to assist park staff in providing interpretive and educational programs to the public.
 It provides funds to support guided walks, evening talks , and the state park's volunteer program.
 It also sponsors the annual Mother's Day Breakfast, the fall Tarantula Fest and barbecue, the Backcountry Weekend, and other park events.

-Join us on Saturday, June 8 at the beautiful Hunting Hollow of Henry W. Coe State Park for our annual 5K/10K fun run and walk.
+Our annual 5K/10K fun run and walk takes place each year in June at the beautiful Hunting Hollow of Henry W. Coe State Park.
 The course is a relatively flat dirt road that follows the valley occasionally crossing the potentially wet creek.
 It is an in and out course with the 5K turn around halfway up the valley while the 10K follows Hunting Hollow to its end.
 The 5K and 10K start together at 9:00am at the Hunting Hollow parking lot and also finish there.
+2019 Results posted.

 The Spring 2019 issue of the PRA Newsletter, The Ponderosa, is here!
 This issue includes a tribute to long time Coe volunteer Winslow Briggs, a report on the PRA Annual Meeting, articles on the park’s plants and animals, a look at serpentine rocks, and recent Coe activities.
 There are even articles on Coe history reaching back to the east coast and composting toilets!
 Read up on these fascinating topics and more!
 Dive in here.